-The Trump White House is drafting a rule that would force immigrant families to make an impossible choice between meeting their children’s basic needs and obtaining permanent legal status in the United States.
+The Trump White House has proposed new regulations that would force immigrant families to make an impossible choice between meeting their children’s basic needs and obtaining permanent legal status in the United States.

 How?
 By changing the scope of the “public charge” rule.